docnetwork/api/v2/chapters/requests.md

 ## The Base URL

-The application and its API is currently available at two different domains:
+The application and its API are currently available at two different domains:

 - https://app.campdoc.com
 - https://app.schooldoc.com